slurmulon/bach/docs/guide.md

 When a beat is defined without a duration (in other words, just an element), the duration is implied to be one beat of the meter.

-For instance, when the meter is common time:
+For instance, this, when the meter is common time:

 ```
 [1/4 -> Note('C2'), 1/4 -> Note('F2')]
 ```

-is the same as:
+is the same as this:

 ```
 [Note('C2'), Note('F2')]
 ```

-Beat durations can also use basic mathematical operators.
+Beat durations can also use basic mathematical operators (i.e. add, subtract, multiply, divide).

 This makes the translation between sheet music and `bach` an easy task.

 ```
 1/2 + 1/4 -> Chord('C2min6')
 ```

-This is usefeul for specifying more complicated rhythms, like those seen in jazz.
+It's also usefeul for specifying more complicated rhythms:

 ```
 [